-Danielle Meder can be found sitting backstage at New York Fashion Week with her custom palette and watercolor pen.
+Well known for taking up residence backstage at New York Fashion Week, you’ll find Danielle Meder with her custom palette and watercolor pen, ready to capture the magic.
 The drawings are finished by the model’s final exit off the runway—nothing is added after the show.
-This gestural, deceptively simple fashion illustration style caught the attention of editors who’ve featured her work in The New York Times, Women’s Wear Daily and The Coveteur, among others.
+This gestural, deceptively simple fashion illustration style caught the attention of editors who’ve featured her work in The New York Times, Women’s Wear Daily, and The Coveteur, among others.

-This year, she released her first book Draw Fashion Now.
-It’s an instructional guide to the three pillars of fashion illustration: runway, street style and the red carpet.
+In 2016, she released her first book Draw Fashion Now.
+It’s an instructional guide to the three pillars of fashion illustration: runway, street style, and the red carpet.
 The book is rich with knowledge gained from attending 19 fashion weeks.
-She’s passing along illustration advice for mastering proportions, rendering for digital and analog, and doing it all with attitude.
+Dive deep into this book, and you’ll find illustration advice for mastering proportions, rendering for digital and analog, and doing it all with attitude.

 Her success as a full-time freelance illustrator and author came from making bold decisions early in her career.
 She quit her part-time jobs and went cold turkey on having a stable, reliable income.